cdk8s-team/cdk8s/docs/plus/index.md

 library includes a hand crafted *construct* for each native kubernetes object, exposing richer API's with reduced complexity.

+!!! notice

+    The documentation here relates to version `2.x` of the cdk8s toolchain, which is the latest.
+If you are still using version `1.x`, please refer to the [Migrating from 1.x Guide](../migrating-from-1.x.md).

 Here is an example of how we would deploy a simple nginx container, once with the low-level API (on the left), and once with the high level abstraction (on the right).

 ![corevsplus](../assets/corevsplus.png)